Idaho killings: Investigators focus on sedan, use 3D tech

 One prior use of 3D imaging and printing demonstrated the technology’s capability; 3D imaging was used to scan burned bodies, and 3D life-size replicas were printed to see if they fit together without investigators having to handle the fragile evidence.

-3D imaging is also now being used in autopsies, as the process is less invasive than a traditional autoposy, which can forever destroy that part of a crime’s evidence.
+3D imaging is also now being used in autopsies, as the process is less invasive than a traditional autopsy, which can forever destroy that part of a crime’s evidence.